remotestorage/modules/README.md

 This will automatically build any changes to a file with the same name in `dist`.
 You can also just build all modules using `grunt build`.

+### Docs

+Documentation via NaturalDocs:

+* `make doc` builds the documentation
+* `./publish-docs` builds and publishes to gh-pages

+Caveat: after using the publish script, you might need to `npm install` again.